ycpcs/cs320-spring2018/lectures/lecture02.md

 A limitation of using **id** attributes is that elements cannot share the same id.
 So, CSS rules that select an element by an id can only apply to one element.

 A *class* is a way of designating an arbitrary number of elements as sharing some common semantic property.
-For example, we might want distinguish beast names from other text.
+For example, we might want to distinguish beast names from other text.
 Consider the following document:

 ~~~ html